Ciantic/trayicon-rs/README.md

 # TrayIcon

-Currently I target Windows tray icon implementation, with popup, click, double click.
+Currently I target Windows tray icon implementation, with popup menu, click, double click events.
 Goal is to provide a channel for events and ability to plug in [winit](https://github.com/rust-windowing/winit) event loop easily.

 ## TODO

-Provide coordinates of the Tray Icon area
+Provide coordinates of the Tray Icon area for custom popups.

 ## Alternatives